 How do I apply for a credit card and what will I need?

-If you decide to apply for your first credit card online and with a new bank, the process will require slightly more effort on your part.
-The bank won’t be able to autofill your details online, so you’ll need to manually enter all your personal information and have digital copies of your proof of income ready to upload as part of your application.
+If you’re making a credit card application for the first time – and with a new bank – the application process will take a bit more time and effort.
+You’ll need to enter all your personal information and have digital copies of your ID and proof of income ready to upload.

-Regardless of whether you apply online or in branch, if your application is successful your credit card will be mailed to you, usually within a two-week period.
+Regardless of whether you apply online or in person, if your application is successful, your credit card will be mailed to you, usually within a two-week period.

 Use your credit card wisely!

-If everything goes swimmingly and your application is approved, you may be tempted to get out and start swiping.
-It’s important to exercise caution when using a line of credit product like a credit card, especially if you’ve never had one before.
+If everything goes according to plan and your credit card application is approved, you may be tempted to get out and start swiping and tapping.
+But it’s important to exercise caution when using a line of credit product, such as a credit card, especially if you’ve never had one before.

-Spending money you don’t have is never a good idea, especially large amounts of money you don’t have, so it may be a good idea to walk before you run when it comes to buying things using your credit card.
+Spending money you don’t have is never a good idea, especially large amounts of money you don’t have.
+So you don’t get in over your head, it’s a good idea to ease into using your credit card.

-If you’re looking to apply for your first credit card, you can use Canstar’s online credit card comparison tool to find the card that’s right for you.
+If you’re applying for a credit card for the first time, don’t forget to use Canstar’s free online credit card comparison tool, to find the card that’s right for you.

 Enjoy reading this article?